numerique-gouv/croissant-translate/README.md

 If you need further information, you can check the [MLC LLM documentation](https://llm.mlc.ai/docs/deploy/javascript.html) on how to add new model weights and libraries to WebLLM.

+**Disclaimer**: We utilize the chat version of CroissantLLM, specifically fine-tuned for chat interactions rather than translation purposes.
+Hence, you may encounter some limitations or inaccuracies in the translation.
+Additionally, as with any LLM, it's possible to encounter hallucinations or inaccuracies in generated text.

 ## Try it out

 You can [try it here](https://numerique-gouv.github.io/croissant-translate/).
-You can run the project locally and contribute to improve the interface, speed up initial model loading time and fix bugs, by following these steps:
+You can also run the project locally and contribute to improve the interface, speed up initial model loading time and fix bugs, by following these steps:

 ### Prerequisite